 Some of the creatures featured here, are very rarely encountered, and may never have been seen by the weaver – but they are common in the imagination!
 Therefore, they find their way to capture in the woven threads of the weaving.

 People often appear in the patterns of traditional Andean textiles.
 These are a few examples of common human forms.
 The large image to the right is a symbol of the day the Spanish quartered the historical figure, Túpac Amaru II (José Gabriel Condorcanqui).
-In about 1780 He lead the indigenous uprising against the Spanish in Peru.
-Unfortunately he was defeated, but today he remains an icon for the indigenous rights movement in Peru.
+In approximately 1780, he lead the Indigenous Uprising against the Spanish in Peru.
+Unfortunately, he was defeated, but today he remains an icon for the Indigenous Rights Movement in Peru.

 His execution was a barbaric one.
-After seeing the murder of his wife and family, Amaru II lost his tongue, his arms and legs were tied to four horses, and finally the Spanish had his head on the plaza de armas in Cuzco – where his great-grandfather (Inca Tupac Amaru) had been beheaded also.
+After seeing the murder of his wife and family, Amaru II lost his tongue, his arms and legs were tied to four horses.
+Finally the Spanish had his head on display in the Plaza de Armas in Cuzco- where his great- grandfather (Inca Tupac Amaru) had been beheaded also.

 Anyone who has visited the mountains of Peru knows that one of the most striking things about its stunning landscape is the abundance of flowers, which punctuate the brown landscape of the dry season, and the green coat of the wet season.
 Flowers shock you with their colour in all kinds of places.
 It is no wonder then, that flowers appear all over Andean textiles.

-Likewise, the otherworldly landscape of the High Andes of Peru is something that is impossible to ignore.
-The great teeth of the mountains rise all around you, rivers cut deep veins in their slopes as they reach for the jungles far below.
+Likewise, the otherworldly landscape of the High Andes of Peru is impossible to ignore.
+The great peaks of the mountains rise around you, rivers cut deep veins in their slopes as they reach for the jungles far below.
 The intense light of the daytime sun is followed by more stars in a night than the rest of the word sees in a year.
 (Well, that’s how it seems…) Similar impressions can be found in the woven threads.